kbazl3/RainCheck/README.md

 <h1> RainCheck - http://kbazl3.github.io/RainCheck/#/ </h1>
 <img src="/style/images/screenshot.png">
-Raincheck is a web based weather application that uses the dark sky API and google geocode to allow weather search by city and zip.
+Raincheck is a web based weather application that uses the <a href="https://developer.forecast.io/" dark sky API</a> and google geocode to allow weather search by city and zip.

 This was a project I chose to create for my "No-Server" project at DevMountain.
 It's called the No-Server project because it is all front end with no db's or servers.
 I've wanted to make a weather app for sometime so I figure this would be a perfect opportunity.